Green Cremation

 Cremation doesn’t require the vast acreage of land needed for cemeteries and doesn’t leave behind some 800,000 gallons of formaldehyde each year.
 With in-ground burial, there is also the problem of vast amounts of unrecycled metals, concrete, and wood left in the ground.

-New technologies for filtering and metal abatement continue to be put into service along with improvements in energy efficiency.
-Nevertheless, critics argue that the environmental impact of cremation is still much too severe.
+New technologies for filtering and metal abatement continue to be developed, along with improvements in energy efficiency.
+Nevertheless, critics argue that cremation’s environmental impact is still too severe.

 History of Bio Cremation